Buenaventura Durruti: Departure to Aragon

 Following Durruti's anti-authoritarian philosophy, the Durruti Column was established without a chain of command or hierarchy, with all of its units electing representatives to coordinate military actions.
 Durruti clashed with his military adviser, Enric Pérez Farràs, over this form of military organisation, which Pérez Farràs believed would not function in battle.
 He later ended up replacing Pérez Farràs with José Manzana, a non-commissioned officer who better understood Durruti's anti-authoritarian philosophy.
 Although Durruti believed in the necessity of military discipline and co-ordinated operational planning, he insisted that it had to be established on new foundations, rather than the ideas of traditional militarism.
 Durruti held that solidarity, rather than obedience to authority, would be sufficient to instil discipline and individual responsibility among the column's fighters.
 As his aim was victory for the social revolution, he concluded that their methods to achieve it required radical changes from existing norms.
 In the organisation of the column, Durruti planned to put anarchist theory into practice.
 At 08:00 on 24 July 1936, Durruti spoke over the radio to Barcelona's workers, asking them to supply his column with food.
 He hoped that the response to his call would demonstrate the city's dedication to the war effort and exemplify the workers' commitment to collective responsibility.

 The Canadian journalist Pierre van Paassen reported meeting with Durruti that morning.
 According to van Paassen, Durruti spoke of the Nationalist victories in Aragon, Navarre and Andalusia, and predicted that the civil war would continue on for at least a month, until the Nationalists were defeated in all these areas.
 He then said that the workers were determined to destroy fascism, in spite of the Spanish government, which had consistently failed to suppress fascist elements in the Spanish Army, and the bourgeoisie, which opposed the social revolution.
 He disregarded the possibility of Soviet intervention, holding Joseph Stalin responsible for the rise of Nazism in Germany and the Japanese invasion of Manchuria, and claimed the Spanish revolutionaries were setting an example for anti-fascists in Germany and Italy.
+"We want the revolution here in Spain, right now," he said, "not perhaps tomorrow after the next European war".
 He also disregarded the possibility of French or British intervention on the side of the Republic, expecting that the libertarians would have to fight the forces of Spanish, German and Italian fascism by themselves.
 Van Paassen interjected, saying that the country would be ruined even if they were victorious.
 He reported that Durruti responded: